cihatyalman/cihatyalman/README.md

 # Hi 👋
 I'm Cihat!
 I am an application and game developer.
-I have 2 years of application and game experience.
+I have 2 years of application and game development experience.
 <!--You can view my personal website with "MY WEBSITE".
 You can view my applications with "CIYABOX".-->

 Contact with me via these platforms!